Nileshdcool/ec2-observability/README.md

 - **Assumptions**: "Waste" is defined as underused (low CPU, high uptime) or over-provisioned (high CPU, low usage).
 - **Feature Not Built**: Real-time AWS API integration; simulated data used for demo and assessment.
 - **Accessibility**: All controls are keyboard-accessible; color cues support dark mode.
+- **State Management**: Filters and theme persist in localStorage for user convenience.
+- **Testing**: All major components have Jest/RTL unit tests.

 ---

 ## Screenshots